tearne/library/python/05_scrollBit/snake/readMe.md

 # Prepare the project

 ## Scource code folder
-* Copy the `project` folder from the USB stick to somewhere on your computer.
+* Copy this folder from the USB stick to somewhere on your computer.
-* In VSCode select *Menu* -> *Add Folder to Workspace...*, highlight the `project` folder and press *Add*.
+* In VSCode select *Menu* -> *Add Folder to Workspace...*, highlight this folder and press *Add*.
 The folder will be added to file explorer on the left.
 It's possible to add lots of folder this way.
 * Open `readMe.md` file to continue reading this text but now with glorious markdown syntax highlighting.
 Once opened, you can also press an icon in the top right to open a preview window displaying the rendered view.

 ## Setup terminal